ibehii/Password-list-tool/README.md

 In this section, you can merge your password lists and make your password lists into a single file.

 **If you get the "file does not exist.
-Enter file name correctly !" error but you are sure that the file exists try to enter the complete path of the file**
+Enter the file name correctly !" error, but you are sure that the file exists try to enter the complete path of the file**

 [**Explanation for finding complete path**](#finding-a-complete-path)